CBD & Bioavailability

 Bioavailability of CBD Edibles

-Topical CBD products such as balm, lotion, cream, spray or roll-ons are best used for targeting specific localized issues on the body.
+Topical CBD products such as balm, lotion, cream, spray, or roll-ons are best used for targeting specific localized issues on the body.
 CBD that is applied topically doesn’t actually enter into the bloodstream, so it is difficult to determine how much is absorbed.
-Remember, bioavailability refers to how much, and at what rate, a substance gets absorbed by your bloodstream .
+Remember, bioavailability refers to how much, and at what rate, a substance gets absorbed by your bloodstream.
 Transdermal products, which are often found in the form of patches, are the exception for topicals, as they employ technology for deeper sustained penetration that can reach the bloodstream.
-Typically topicals do not go into the bloodstream though, and are instead absorbed into the skin’s surface, interacting with local cannabinoid receptors in the epidermis and subdermal areas.
-CBD topicals can benefit from the addition of other therapeutic botanicals found to assist with reducing inflammation, soothing muscle pain, and nourishing the skin.
+Typically topicals do not go into the bloodstream though and are instead absorbed into the skin’s surface, interacting with local cannabinoid receptors in the epidermis and subdermal areas.
+CBD topicals can benefit from the addition of other therapeutic botanicals found to assist with reducing tension and nourishing the skin.
 Vital Leaf’s CBD skincare is formulated with powerhouse botanicals like shea butter, coconut oil, arnica, frankincense, lavender, cardamom, along with our phytocannabinoid-rich CBD hemp extract.
-These ingredients combine to aid the skin’s innate ability to heal, soothe topical inflammation, and may even reduce physical and emotional tensions too.

 Bioavailability of Inhaling CBD

 The CBD delivery method with the highest absorption rate is inhaling through the lungs.
 Bioavailability is between 34-46%, although some studies have reported rates as high as 56%.
 The lungs are lined with delicate tissues, and when smoke or vapor is inhaled it goes directly into the bloodstream.
-Smoking and vaping provides nearly immediate results, and can be a good short term relief option.
+Smoking and vaping provide nearly immediate results and can be a good short-term relief option.
 Not everyone feels comfortable with this administration route though and there can be other drawbacks and health concerns with both smoking and vaping.
-There are not enough long term studies of whether vaping can cause damage to the delicate lung tissue.
-It’s important to note that some inhalant products can contain hidden ingredients and sometimes micro particles that can imbed deep in the lung tissue, along with harmful chemicals, heavy metals, synthetic fragrances, or flavor enhancers.
+There are not enough long-term studies of whether vaping can cause damage to the delicate lung tissue.
+It’s important to note that some inhalant products can contain hidden ingredients and sometimes microparticles that can embed deep in the lung tissue, along with harmful chemicals, heavy metals, synthetic fragrances, or flavor enhancers.